spree/spree/guides/content/user/config/configuring_mail_methods.md

 ## Introduction

 The configurable components of your Spree site are managed in the Mail Method Settings panel.
-You can reach this by going first to the Admin Interface, then clicking "Configuration" > "Mail Method Settings".
+You can reach this by going first to the Admin Interface, clicking "Configuration" and then "Mail Method Settings".

 ![Mail Method Settings](/images/user/config/mail_method_settings.jpg)